-- It does not discriminate on the grounds of gender, civil status, family status, sexual orientation, religion, age, disability, race (which includes race, colour, nationality or ethnic or national origins). - Clear information is provided to applicants on how the admission process will be conducted. - Guidance is offered to prospective applicants to enable them to make informed choices and to apply to the programme and our HEI partners that are appropriate to their interests, academic qualifications, and potential. - Appropriate arrangements and procedures for handling admissions appeals and complaints about recruitment and admissions processes are fair and accessible as per UPOL007 UniHaven Student Recruitment and Admissions Policy. - Applicants are informed of any significant changes to a programme to which they have applied at the earliest opportunity.
+- All applicants are treated in a professional, fair, and consistent manner, providing equality of opportunity, transparent entry requirements and decisions, both academic and non-academic, and present no unnecessary barriers to applicants. - It does not discriminate on the grounds of gender, civil status, family status, sexual orientation, religion, age, disability, race (which includes race, colour, nationality or ethnic or national origins). - Clear information is provided to applicants on how the admission process will be conducted. - Guidance is offered to prospective applicants to enable them to make informed choices and to apply to the programme and our HEI partners that are appropriate to their interests, academic qualifications, and potential. - Appropriate arrangements and procedures for handling admissions appeals and complaints about recruitment and admissions processes are fair and accessible as per UPOL007 UniHaven Student Recruitment and Admissions Policy Rev 2. - Applicants are informed of any significant changes to a programme to which they have applied at the earliest opportunity.
 Prospective students are advised promptly of the options available in the circumstances.

 If an applicant chooses to appeal an admissions decision, they are entitled to do so.
 All admissions appeal must be made by email to the Academic Director within five working days of the decision being communicated.
-UPOL007 UniHaven Student Recruitment and Admissions Policy outlines the steps that an applicant should follow.
+UPOL007 UniHaven Student Recruitment and Admissions Policy Rev 2 outlines the steps that an applicant should follow.